Decred-Bulls/decred-marketing/README.md

 - Imagine having a company and not sharing or liking its products or services with friends!
 Or not asking your friends to leave Google Review if they liked the service/product!

-## Current realtity of content engagement
+## Current reality of content engagement ☹️

 ### Medium